Discover amazing Maine Midcoast activities and premium in-home experiences.

 Discover Portland's landmarks and history during a lively 50-minute ride aboard an open-air 1971 fire engine.

-Paddle along Sebago Lake and uncover local history on a guided kayak adventure
+Paddle Sebago Lake and a meandering stream with guides who share local history on a two-hour tour.

 Launch from a private dock and explore Sebago waters for up to four relaxing hours